neswartz/CNC-Warmup-Program-Generator/README.md

 Use it two ways:

-- GUI: Quick interactive form
+- GUI: interactive form
-- CLI: Scriptable generation with explicit parameters
+- CLI: scriptable with flags

 ## Requirements